analubarreto/RazorStore/README.md

 Why am I doing another Svelte Course?
 To get the itty details about the framework I seem to have missed in the first course without having too much trouble.

 Ps:.
-I didn't make the design, so it's not pretty (not by my standards at least), but it works quite nicely.
+I didn't make the design, just toggled around a bit.

 ### What I learned with this project: